paulsinnett/learning-journal/README.md

-# learning-journal
+# Programmer's Log
-this documents my adventure in programming
+This documents my adventure in programming.

+## 2024-10-15

+Today I created a learning journal.